Search

 The rise of generative AI (GenAI) has led to a new paradigm in the form of prompt engineering jobs.
 Prompt engineering is applicable in real world generative applications like Chatbots or text-to-image, requiring natural language inputs.
 Here’s what we learned for effective prompting:

-• A prompt is textual input data that tells the model what kind of response it needs to generate.
+• A prompt is textual input data telling the model what kind of response it must generate.

 • The initial prompt queries are tweaked with prompt engineering to generate an accurate and relevant response.